Hajimemashouka aka let’s start!

 I’ve seen Minna no Nihongo and the Genki textbooks as one of the most recommended textbooks for self-learners.
 My advice is to take a look at textbooks that you could find and pick the one that you find the most interesting.
-Make sure that the textbook is equipped with CD for listening practice.
-I do have the link for Japanese language resources (textbooks, audios etc.) but I don’t remember the source.
+Make sure that the textbook is equipped with a CD for listening practice.
+I do have the link for Japanese language resources (textbooks, audios, etc.) but I don’t remember the source.
 It would be rude to put the link here without quoting the original source but if you want the link give me a DM.

 5. Master the basic writing system aka the Kanas (Hiragana and Katakana) first

 This is the basic of the basic.
 To learn a language, mastering the writing system is a must.
 Forget about Kanji and learn Hiragana and Katakana first.

 I found a website called Penji Mikata that provides free Hiragana, Katakana, and even Kanji practice sheets from this Youtube video.
 The website is in Japanese but I’ve compiled the link to the practice sheets that you can find below:

 7. Follow Youtubers to improve your listening skills